 b.
 Forward currency contracts and swap agreements may be entered into only with financial institutions that satisfy the credit standards of the Policy with respect to cash equivalents and debt investments.

 c.
-Installment receipts may not be purchased unless cash or highly liquid, high quality short-term securities equal to the unpaid purchase price are also held.
+Instalment receipts may not be purchased unless cash or highly liquid, high quality short-term securities equal to the unpaid purchase price are also held.

 4.3 Derivative instruments may be used only to:

 a.
 Create an asset mix position within the ranges and among the asset classes set out in this Policy.

 b.
 Adjust the duration of the fixed income portfolio within the ranges set out in this Policy.

 c.
 Replicate the investment performance of interest rates or a recognized capital market index.

 d.
 Increase the Fund’s current revenue by selling covered calls.

 e.
 Manage the currency exposure of a portfolio of foreign property.

 f.
 Reduce risk as part of a hedging strategy but in any case may not be used to leverage the Fund.